DanBuda11/webpack4/README.md

   - also need to use UglifyJsPlugin
   - also need to turn on optimization.usedExports.
 This is added with mode=production
   - can set optimization.sideEffects: true.
 This will tree shake when libraries that give notice that they don't have side effects like not being written in ES6
-- What's the best way to set the env variable (prod or dev)? in scripts (--env.prod or --mode=production or --mode="production" or mode="production)?
-It looks like you can either use the "mode" route or the "NODE_ENV=" route as webpack 4 now has the "mode" option inside the config file.
 - Can do stuff like: devtool: IS_DEV ? 'source-map' : false where "IS_DEV" is the variable saying if it's in dev mode or not
 - what is resolve: {extensions: ['.js', '.json', '.css']} doing in a config file?
 - Another example for dev vs prod, where variables common, production, and development are set as arrays with the plugins used in each environment stored in them: